gluster/glusterweb/index.md

 ---
-title: Storage for your Cloud and Delivery.
+title: Large, Scalable Storage for Cloud.
 ---

 # Large, Scalable storage for your Cloud.